 Thin-skinned varieties like red and Yukon Gold make lovely smashed potatoes, and forgoing peeling saves you prep time.
 Russet potato skins aren’t great in mashed potatoes, but they make French fries a lot more interesting.

-To Make Peeling Easy, Get a Decent Peeler
+For Ease, Get a Decent Peeler

 The key to easily peeling mashed potatoes isn’t a fancy peeler; it’s simply one that works.
 If your potato peeler isn’t cutting it, it’s probably dulled with wear.
 Pitch it and get a new one!